The idea takes form

 Our first President, Al JaCoby from the San Diego Union-Tribune, was also the longest serving, having spent five years in the role.
 Stephen Pritchard from the London Observer served almost as long in the post.
 Stephen was uniquely a glutton for punishment.
 Having served two years as President from 2008-2010, he came back for a second two-year term from 2012-2014.

 Of our 26 presidents, 17 came from the US.
-There were also 3 from Canada, 2 from the United Kingdom and two from Denmark (including our current President, Bjarne Schilling.
+There were also 3 from Canada, 2 from the United Kingdom and two from Denmark.
 The other two countries represented are Turkey and Estonia.

-While men have dominated in the position (reflecting the gender bias across so many of the senior positions in journalism generally) ONO is proud to have had six women serve in the role.
+While men have dominated in the position (reflecting the gender bias across so many of the senior positions in journalism generally) ONO is proud to have had seven women serve in the role.

 Interestingly, the shift in focus from the US is clear when you look at the last twenty years.
 Of the 12 Presidents since the year 2000, only 4 have been from the US.